 - Year 2 or Year 3

 - Full Year

-Successful completion of Persian language I is normally a prerequisite but the course is also open to those who can provide satisfactory evidence of equivalent knowledge in Persian.
+Successful completion of Intensive Persian Language is normally a prerequisite but the module is also open to those who can provide satisfactory evidence of equivalent knowledge in Persian.

 1. knowledge and understanding of intermediate Persian grammar